gurmeetsaran/sqltesting/docs/examples.md

 ## Database-Specific Examples

-### Working with Structs (Athena/Trino)
+### Working with Structs (Athena/Trino/BigQuery)

-Struct types are supported for Athena and Trino adapters using dataclasses or Pydantic models:
+Struct types are supported for Athena, Trino, and BigQuery adapters using dataclasses or Pydantic models:

 ```python
 from dataclasses import dataclass